patrickfav/singlestep-kdf/README.md

 ### Two Step Key Derivation Function

 NIST 800-56C Rev1 also describes a two step kdf with a extract and expand phase.
 The most prominent implementation of it is [HKDF (RFC5869)](https://tools.ietf.org/html/rfc5869).
 A java implementation of it can be [found here](https://github.com/patrickfav/hkdf).

+### Test Vectors

+Unfortunately it seems that the NIST did not provide any official test vectors ([see this post](https://crypto.stackexchange.com/questions/64140/where-can-i-find-official-test-vectors-for-nist-sp-800-56c-r1-single-step-kdf)).
+This implementation ist tested against the [code snippets posted here](https://stackoverflow.com/questions/10879658/existing-implementations-for-nist-sp-800-56a-concatenation-key-derivation-functi/10971402#10971402).
+Additionally I released my own test vectors in the wiki so you could test against another possible already existing implementation.

 ## Digital Signatures